 Metroply Listed by thegentlemen Ransomware Group

 On June 8, 2026, Thai wood-panel manufacturer Metroply appeared on the leak site of the ransomware group known as thegentlemen.
-The company, which produces particle board, MDF, plywood, and related building materials for markets across Southeast Asia, had internal files exfiltrated during a ransomware attack.
-While the exact number of people whose information was exposed remains unknown, any current or former employees, customers, or business partners whose details were stored in those systems could now be at risk.
+The company, which produces particle board, MDF, plywood, and related building materials for markets across Southeast Asia, is claimed to have had internal files exfiltrated during a ransomware attack.
+While the exact number of people whose information may have been exposed remains unknown, any current or former employees, customers, or business partners whose details were stored in those systems could now be at risk.

 Public reporting indicates that thegentlemen added Metroply to its leak site on June 8, 2026.
 The data consists of internal files exfiltrated after the group deployed ransomware against the company’s networks.
 No precise victim count has been published, and the precise volume or sensitivity of the stolen documents has not been independently verified.
 The primary source remains the group’s own leak page, indexed by ransomware-tracking services such as ransomware.live.